 The art show supports and promotes local artists that display themes of compassion, sustainability, cultural diversity and a healthy lifestyle.
 World Vegan Day looks to celebrate work from indigenous Australians and cultures from around the world, providing students with an opportunity to display their work in front of thousands of people.

 Adele Marshall has been painting her whole life, predominantly in watercolours.
 She currently focuses on painting animals in acrylics.
 The artist is a Flight Attendant who is also a certified dog trainer.
 After teaching puppy classes for eight years she became frustrated at seeing an increase of puppy farmed pups attending her classes.
 As a result of this she has been volunteering through Oscar’s Law as a speaker in schools and clubs to educate the public.
-This brought about an awareness of related animal welfare issues and consequently the artist became vegan three years ago.
-This is her first vegan themed artwork.
+This brought about an awareness of related animal welfare issues and consequently the artist became vegan four years ago.

 Alex Edward Zilla